Managing your Preparatory Groundschool Instruction Notes

-There are two items that will be taken from your Instructor Rating experience, the first is your preparatory ground instruction manual, and the second is your aircraft.
-These are essentially the tools of your trade, and both will be examined at the time of your Flight Instructor Flight Test.
-The PGI notes will be scrutinized likely at the beginning of your meeting with the Transport Canada inspector, and of course the content of the PGIs, as selected for your flight test, will be presented to the inspector.
-The aircraft will be directly examined by the inspector, but they are designed to keep you organized in the air, as you will face a challenge of having to recall strategies for air instruction for as many as twenty air lessons.
+There are two items that will be taken from your Instructor Rating experience, the first is your Preparatory Groundschool Instruction (PGI) notes, and the second is your Air Cards.
+These are essentially the tools of your trade as a Flight Instructor, and both will provide critical guidance during your evaluation by Transport Canada in your Flight Instructor Flight Test.
+The PGI notes will be scrutinized likely at the beginning of your meeting with the Transport Canada inspector, and of course the content of the PGIs, as selected for your flight test, will be presented to the inspector when you teach the inspector the assigend lesson.
+The Air Cards will not be directly examined by the inspector—the inspector won't say "okay, lets have a look at your air cards"—but they are designed to keep you organized in the air, and serve as your "cue sheet" that guide you thourgh your teaching startegies for some twenty-plus air lessons.
+For more infomation on Air Cards, follow the link here: Air Cards.

 Your PGI notes will be created as you develop your presentation material during the ground portion of your training.
 You'll be asked, for example, to prepare a PGI on Forced Approaches, and the preparation for that assignment is to review all of the resource materials available to you related to first approaches.
 The primary resource materials you will use are the publications you already own, and From the Ground Up, and Transport Canada's Flight Training Manual.
 The Internet is of course a bottomless source of information and its use is certainly encouraged, but you have to remember that the final authorities for the material used is the Transport Canada publications.